 - Lost City of the Monkey God by Douglas Preston.

-This nonfiction work is and a cross between Indiana Jones and National Geographic.
+This nonfiction work is a cross between Indiana Jones and National Geographic.
 The author is part of an expedition team that went into the rainforest of Honduras to find a lost city that had been whispered about for centuries.
 Drama, danger, and fascinating discoveries.

 - The Guilty by David Baldacci.